College Ratings Race Roars On Despite Concerns

 Many of the tactics used by colleges involve admissions because they have more control over it than they do over other factors in the rankings, like endowments or reputation.

 One gambit involves the so-called “snap-app” or “fast-app,” an application sent by e-mail to high school seniors in which their personal information is already filled in by the college.
-The University of Portland in Oregon, Ursinus College in Pennsylvania and the
+The University of Portland in Oregon, Ursinus College in Pennsylvania and the University of Vermont are among those to use this kind of application.

 Washington & Jefferson College, a liberal arts college outside Pittsburgh, began five years ago to seek more applicants by dropping fees and some requirements, and searching for high school students relentlessly through an e-mail effort.
 The college switched to a two-part application; the first part can take as little as five minutes to fill out, and in some cases is counted as a completed application.